 Once upon a time, say back in 1980, advertising was about grabbing people’s attention and convincing them that they wanted what you had to offer.
 You’d imagine someone driving home from work, seeing your awesome billboard advertising your snazzy gym, and suddenly desiring a gym membership.
 Did this actually happen?
 Maybe it did.
 There’s no way to tell.

 It’s generally agreed that any marketing effort needs five months before you can tell whether or not it worked.
-If your sales increased over that five months, you couldn’t really determine whether it was the billboard or work of mouth or something else entirely.
+If your sales increased over that five months, you couldn’t really determine whether it was the billboard or word of mouth or something else entirely.

 With Google ads, though, you can see that people are clicking and yet you have no sales…or that people aren’t clicking.
 You know for a fact if your ads aren’t working the way you want.